opengovsg/starter-kit/docs/examples/replies.md

 - Making schema changes to the database (if needed)
 - Updating application tRPC routers ("backend" code)
-- Using new data in the application ("frontend" code)
+- Using new procedure in the application ("frontend" code)

 This document will describe the flow of adding such a feature to the application.